ckarthickit/dart-samples/04_dart_lang_tour/04_asynchronous_support/README.md

   - `2 options` for writing code depending on future.
     - Using `async` and `await`.
 (OR)
     - Use the `Future` API. (`then()` and `catchError()`).

+## Futures
+  - `async` functions
+    - SHOULD return Future<void> (or) Future<null> even if the async function doesn't return a value
+      - DO NOT return just void from an async function.
+    - Implicitly returns Future objects of types that `return expression` evaluates to.
+    - Can `Explicitly` return Future objects as well. (in which case implicit conversion is not done)

+  - `await` results/returns
+    - Automatically Blocks the asynchronous function/block on that line
+    - awaiting a function that is synchronous doesn't have any effect.
+    - Automcatically UnWraps the value returned by future on return (if any).
+    - CAN be done ONLY inside `async` functions .